 Google has its own algorithm and rules to select the “winning” business that makes it on its Map Pack.
 Among them, you’ll find the usual ranking factors, like backlinks, but the focus will mostly be on specific local SEO factors, such as NAP citations and Google My Business listings.
 Pretty much everything that gets displayed in the Map Pack is extracted from your business Google My Business profile.

 Local SEO is a complicated process that requires knowledge, expertise, and time.
-However, there are a few simple things any business owner can perform to increase their business visibility in local searches:
+However, here are a few simple things any business owner can perform to increase their business visibility in local searches:

-- Claim the Google My Business page for their business – it only takes a few moments and you can do this for free;
+- Claim the Google My Business page for your business – it only takes a few moments and you can do this for free;

 - Choose the correct Google My Business categories – select accurate and precise categories for your business and stick to just a few of them;